GRADUM

 What It Is

 Digital Operational Resilience Act (DORA), formally Regulation (EU) 2022/2554, is an EU regulation bolstering financial sector resilience against ICT disruptions like cyberattacks and third-party failures.
-Applicable from January 17, 2025, it covers 20 financial entity types and critical third-party providers (CTPPs) across 27 member states, employing a proactive, risk-based, proportional approach.
+Applicable since January 17, 2025, it covers 20 financial entity types and critical third-party providers (CTPPs) across 27 member states, employing a proactive, risk-based, proportional approach.

 Key Components